h2non/node-authrc/README.md

 #### save(callback, [data])

-Save config object into disk.
+Save the current config in disk.
 This is a asynchronous task, so you need to pass a callback function to handle it.

-Optionally you can pass the whole `data` Object to save in disk (but be aware about how to use it in order to prevent unexpected behavior or object schema errors)
+Optionally you can pass the whole `data` object that overrides the currently cached (but be aware about how to use it in order to prevent unexpected behavior or object schema errors)

 Return [Auth Object](#new-authrcfilepath)